17 Visitors Tracking The Tropics!

 TCMAT5

-PRESENT MOVEMENT TOWARD THE EAST OR 100 DEGREES AT 16 KT
+PRESENT MOVEMENT TOWARD THE WEST-SOUTHWEST OR 250 DEGREES AT 12 KT

 WINDS AND SEAS VARY GREATLY IN EACH QUADRANT.
 RADII IN NAUTICAL